subsquid/specs/network-rfc/11_portal_api.md

 No content response, indicating that the range of blocks requested by the query lies entirely above the latest block available in the dataset.

-If real-time data is enabled for the dataset, the portal waits up to 5 seconds for the arrival of new blocks before returning `204`.
+The portal waits up to 5 seconds for the arrival of new blocks before returning `204`.

-#### Finalized head headers

-Both `200` and `204` responses may include `X-Sqd-Finalized-Head-Number` and `X-Sqd-Finalized-Head-Hash` headers indicating the `number` and the `hash` of the latest finalized (unlikely to be reversed) block available in the dataset.

-Every returned `block` and `block` designated by `query.parentBlockHash` is guaranteed to belong to the same chain with the finalized head block.
-In particular:

-1. `X-Sqd-Finalized-Head-Hash` is a descendant of `block`, when `block.number <= X-Sqd-Finalized-Head-Number`
-2. `X-Sqd-Finalized-Head-Hash` is an ancestor of `block`, when `block.number >= X-Sqd-Finalized-Head-Number`

-For some datasets, it's not possible to guarantee finality for sure, but if the client encounters a reorg deeper than the finalization point, it shouldn't take any actions to resolve it automatically and should signal the error to the user instead.

 #### 409 Conflict